 By Sal Martoche

-Sal Martoche is a retired New York State Supreme Court justice and a lifelong Buffalonian with a particular interest in American history.
+Sal Martoche served as a New York State Supreme Court justice for 13 years.